ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

 ### EPL over ODU Service

-   In this scenario, described in {{epl-description}}, the access links are configured as 10GE Links and, as described in {{topology-analysis}}, reported by each PNC as TE Links within the ETH abstract topologies they expose to the MDSC.
+   In this scenario, described in {{evpl-description}}, the access links are configured as 10GE Links and, as described in {{topology-analysis}}, reported by each PNC as TE Links within the ETH abstract topologies they expose to the MDSC.